TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/Other Things.md

 ![Korea_Haeundae3](/assets/Other/Korea_Haeundae3.jpg)<br>
 This was Haeundae 60 years ago when I was there in 1964.
-I used to go down the mountain to the U.S. Army beach house when I was off duty and drink martinis and write.
+I used to go down the mountain to the U.S. Army beach house when I was off duty and drink martinis, write, and watch the ocean.

 ![HaeundaeToday](/assets/Other/Haeundae.png)<br>
 This is Haeundae today.
 https://www.koreatodo.com/haeundae-beach<br>